Get A Quote

 • Gauge: Indoor wires are often shorter and, since they won’t be pulling as much power, don’t need to be quite as large as outdoor wires.
 They can have smaller diameters because there’s less current running through them and fewer protective layers are necessary.

-• Electric code requirements: Different locations have various requirements, according to the National Electric Code.
+• Electric code requirements: The National Electric Code (NEC) specifies various location requirements.
 The NEC specifies appropriate applications and installation practices, and you must use the right kind of cable according to these requirements to ensure compliance and safety.
 Indoor and outdoor cables include various ratings for protective characteristics, which must match the application.

 Direct-Burial Wires vs. In-Conduit Installation

-Keep in mind that not all outdoor wires are equal — some are rated for direct burial, while others need conduit.
-Exposed wire also requires care and needs to have the right kind of rating for its placement.
+Keep in mind that not all outdoor wires are equal—some are rated for direct burial, while others need conduit.
+Exposed wire also requires care and needs the right rating for its placement.

-You can place outdoor cables rated for direct burial in an underground trench without any need for conduit.
-They have a durable casing that seals out moisture and protects against threats.
+Outdoor cables rated for direct burial can be placed in an underground trench without any need for conduit.
+Their durable casing seals out moisture and protects against threats.
 If needed, you can use these cables with conduit for added protection.
 You can bury underground feeder cables without conduit with 24 inches of earth cover, while different types of conduit require between six and 18 inches of cover.

 Some outdoor wires require conduit, which can consist of different materials and might be more necessary in specific surroundings.
 For instance, polyvinyl chloride conduit is appropriate for corrosive environments.
 If you’re laying cable in an industrial setting where corrosive chemicals may be present, this type of conduit may be a good idea.
 Always carefully consider the application conditions before installing outdoor cable or wire.